 Tricia Pinto, SHPMC member and mother of Jack Pinto, who died on 12/14, said the design was always a strong contender for her, and after hearing their presentation, it was her “first and only preference.”

-She also relayed that out of the five 12/14 families she has been in contact with during the last week, all have told her that they would select SH37 for the permanent memorial design.
+She also relayed that out of the five 12/14 families she has been in contact with in the last week, all have told her that they would select SH37 for the permanent memorial design.

 Fellow SHPMC member JoAnn Bacon, mother of Charlotte Bacon, who died on 12/14, agreed, saying she not only “loved this design,” but it was the only design she would want to vote forward.

 She added that she appreciated how “very respectful and responsive” the two designers were toward the project and the people involved.